kendricktan/non-overwhelming-machine-learning/README.md

 # non-overwhelming-machine-learning
 A (non overwhelming) list of Machine Learning resources for beginners.

-Complete the list in chronological order and you'll be able to understand machine-learning in no time!
+So you decide to follow the herd?
+Complete the list in chronological order and you'll be able to understand machine-learning in no time.

 *Less is more*